app-fast/app-fast/ReadMe.md

 ### Why not apt-fast or powerpill

-* I use it for docker containers, only installing packages is needed.
+* I use it for docker containers and [KVMs](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine), only installing packages is needed.

 ### License